Lorp/renderstack/README.md

 ## User guide

-* Select a font, or upload a font.
+* Select a font, or upload a font (font data does not leave the browser’s memory).
 * Adjust variation axes.
 * Type some text.
 * Adjust font size.